intmus/intas19-20/_16-introduction-to-aural-skills-iv/assignment.forum.md

 ### What to Prepare

 - **Quizzes** We will have our first quiz on Tuesday, January 15.
 The (review) material will be modal scales.
 Please read through the second page of this chapter in preparation.
+The quiz for Thursday, January 17, will be on the new topic of compound intervals.
+We will begin preparation for this topic during Tuesday's class.

 - **Audits** will start in the week beginning Monday, January 14.
 Please begin preparation of the material using the third page of this chapter.